system-design-meetings/topics/README.md

 System design notes - for each meeting please keep all related materials in the corresponding folder.
-The structure is of free format, however it would be good to have links to original paper, ideas, sketches, photos of the whiteboard from the meeting and whatever relevant/useful material to help us go back to these material and easily remember what was discussed.
+The structure is of free format, however it would be good to have links to original paper, ideas, sketches, photos of the whiteboard from the meeting and whatever relevant/useful materials to help us go back to these material and easily remember what was discussed.
 ```
 /system-design
   /15-dec-2016-RTB